Suncebeat will take place in Tisno, 21st – 29th July 2021.

 Ever since Tisno became the new location for SunceBeat, there’s been a number of on-site accommodation options available.
 These include apartments of different configurations, as well as mobile homes, bell tents, airstream trailers and regular camping.
 Full information about all these options in available on festival’s website.

 Alternatively, you can also book your own accommodation in the town of Tisno or in the nearby area (such as in the towns of Murter, Pirovac or Vodice) using the search box/map below:

 Getting to Tisno

 Tisno is located roughly halfway between the Zadar and Split – very easy to reach!
 The town is in fact situated half on the mainland and half on the small island of Murter (only 20m away and connected by a short bridge).

 To reach Tisno, the best airport to fly to is Split.
 There are many flights to here from the UK, including those from Heathrow, Gatwick, Luton and Stansted in London, as well as Bristol, East Midlands, Manchester, Leeds Bradford, Edinburgh, Glasgow and Belfast, as well as Dublin.
 See our Getting to Split page for full details of air routes, which also details routes from elsewhere in Europe.

-Flying to Zadar (as in previous years when the festival was held in Petrcane) from the UK and Ireland is still an option – both Ryanair and Easyjet fly to there from the UK.
+Flying to Zadar (as in previous years when the festival was held in Petrcane) from the UK and Ireland is still an option – Easyjet fly to there from the UK, and Ryanair fly from the UK and Ireland.
 See the Getting to North Dalmatia section for more info.

 Shuttle Tours offer organised transfer services from both of the above airports – find out more details and how to book on their website.